efoster9/interactive-web/unit-1-html-and-css-good-vs-bad-design/U1LAB1/U1LAB1.md

 Who's your favorite TV character, celebrity, historical figure, or role model?
 Imagine you were hired to make a fan page website for them.
 What would you include: a brief bio, a bunch of photos, links to other sites where you can see more of them?

 **Directions**: Your task is to build a website or fan page with enough content to convince anyone that this person is worth knowing about.

-Include the following:
+Include the following sections each wrapped in a `div` with an appropriate ID name:

+- "Intro" or "Header" section with:
     - The person's name
+    - catch phrase or quote
+    - A picture
+- "About Me" section
-- About me section that talks about what they're known for
+    - that describes what they're known for.
+- An "Achievements", "Last Seen", or similar section.
+    - This should include at least 3 nested `div`'s that each contain a title, picture, and an optional description for context.
-- Movie appearances, popular events, achievements, or fictional locations that they've made an appearance to.
+    - This could be movie appearances, popular events, achievements or awards, or fictional locations that they've made an appearance at.
-- At least 4 images of them
+- An "Other" section
-- Other websites you can go to to find their work/ impact on the world.
+    - This should include other websites you can go to to find their work or impact on the world.

 **Requirements**: